 - It can protect your reputation

 If a customer has just one negative experience with your business, it could mean bad news for your reputation.
-Zendesk’s 2020 Trends Report shows that 50 per cent of customers would actually switch to a competitor after just one bad experience, with this number snowballing to 80 per cent if a customer was to experience more than one negative experience.
+Zendesk’s 2020 Trends Report shows that 50% of customers would actually switch to a competitor after just one bad experience, with this number snowballing to 80% if a customer was to experience more than one negative experience.
 As a result, this could have a drastic impact on the reputability of your brand.

 In a modern world where anyone can post, share or even tweet about a company that didn’t meet their expectations, it’s important that you’re doing everything in your power to ensure positive experiences for each and every customer that goes above and beyond all expectations.